-It’s the 21st century, and the world has moved on from traditional paper note-taking.
-Now, the internet is filled with an array of best notetaking app’s that allow users to take notes digitally and store them in the cloud.
+It’s the 21st century, and the world has moved away from traditional paper note-taking.
+Now, the internet has the best note-taking apps that allow users to take digitally and store notes in the cloud.

-Obsidian is one such application and has recently garnered plenty of attention in the productivity space for its off grid approach by where the files are stored locally where the intention is to turn off the distractions and focus on your writing.
+Obsidian is one such application and has recently garnered plenty of attention in the productivity space for its off-grid approach, where the files are stored locally, and the intention is to turn off the distractions and focus on your writing.

-The team at Obsidian sell it as your “second brain” because of its unconventional yet brilliant data-storage methods which we discuss later.
+The team at Obsidian sells it as your “second brain” because of its unconventional yet brilliant data-storage methods, which we discuss later.

 What is Obsidian?

-Obsidian is a versatile note-taking software platform similar to Roam Research and Notion (you can check out the Notion review here), but with many unique, contemporary features.
-Though relatively new, it has gained plenty of attention by people looking to maximize their productivity and organize local markdown files.
+Obsidian is a versatile note-taking software platform similar to Roam Research and Notion (you can check out the Notion review here) but with many unique, contemporary features.
+Though relatively new, it has gained plenty of attention from people looking to maximize productivity and organize local Markdown files.

-The application works by allowing users to link their notes together in a mind-map fashion (shown below).
-Each idea or note can be linked to picture the interlinking relationships between the concepts.
+The application allows users to link their notes together in a mind-map fashion (shown below).
+Each idea or note can be linked to show the interlinking relationships between the concepts.

-Unarguably, Obsidian’s best feature is that users can download it onto their computers and use it without needing a constant internet connection.
-We believe it is one of the best notetaking app’s.
+Obsidian’s best feature is that users can download it onto their computers and use it without needing a constant internet connection.
+We believe it is one of the best note-taking apps.

-Hence, Obsidian is perfect for offline users, or for people who would like to use it on the go in places where Wi-Fi is hard to come by or where they want to focus in on their writing.
+Hence, Obsidian is perfect for offline users or people who would like to use it on the go in places where Wi-Fi is hard to come by or where they want to focus on their writing.

-The application also supports CommonMark and GitHub Flavoured Markdown (GFM).
+The application also supports CommonMark and GitHub-flavored Markdown (GFM).
 You can learn more here about mastering markdown (https://guides.github.com/features/mastering-markdown/).
-It allows for the creation of code fences with syntax highlighting, markdown tables, task lists, and strike through markdown text.
+It allows the creation of code fences with syntax highlighting, markdown tables, task lists, and strike-through markdown text.

-Additionally, Obsidian also supports hashtags, LaTeX math, footnotes, internal links, and the ability to use markdown expressions to embed notes and other files.
+Obsidian also supports hashtags, LaTeX math, footnotes, internal links, and using markdown expressions to embed notes and other files.
 The platform uses pre-made markdown files, which helps reduce the steepness of the learning curve.

-Obsidian is a brilliant application to work with if you’re new to the world of markdown file organization software.
+Like E-signature software, Obsidian is a brilliant application to work with if you’re new to the world of markdown file organization software.
 The application runs on Windows, macOS, and Linux (AppImage and Snap).
-It does not work on iOS nor Android… yet.
-But the team have indicated this is in the pipeline.
+It does not work on iOS or Android yet.
+But the team has indicated this is in the pipeline.

 Pros and Cons of Obsidian

-As with every application, Obsidian has its own set of pros and cons.
+As with every application, Obsidian has its pros and cons.
 Below is an in-depth analysis of both:

 |The developers behind the app are extremely dedicated and actively consider user complaints.
 For this reason, you will find very few bugs or glitches when using the application.||This application lacks a WYSISYG editor (like Typora).|